CarlosUziel/goi-strat/README.md

 ## About The Project

-This repository contains the implementation of `GoiStrat`: *A novel supervised approach to gene of interest based sample stratification and analysis to assess biological differences*.
+This repository contains the implementation of *GoiStrat - Gene-of-interest-based sample stratification for the evaluation of functional differences*.
 See [publication]() for details.

 The implementation was done entirely in Python, using [*rpy2*](https://github.com/rpy2/rpy2) wrappers for all necessary R packages.